-Inspired by the the Sai, a traditional Okinawan melee weapon, the Pocket Sai is a modern implementation.
-Optimized for compact and safe carry, it is not far from some the Sai history, where clothing (Kimono) of the time made the Sai a concealed weapon, that would be carried in sets of 2 or 3, of which various 2 handed and throwing techniques were used.
+Inspired by the the Sai, a traditional Okinawan melee weapon, the UPK-D1 Pocket Sai is a modern implementation optimized for compact and safe carry.
+This is not far from actual Sai history where Sai could be concealed within the loose fitting clothing of the time, the Kimono, and carried in sets of 2 or 3, of which various 2 handed and throwing techniques were used.

-Designed to collapse and eclipse the 'Saki' or Sai tip, the handle moves to create an integral sheath.
+The UPK-D1 Pocket Sai is designed to collapse and cover the 'Saki' or Sai tip, when unlocked with the press of a button located on the motto (center of the Sai), the handle slides to eclipse the monouchi (main blade) and create an integral sheath when closed .
 This makes each Sai a contained solution with no need to return it to an accessory sheath.
 In its closed form, the Pocket Sai offers a formidable blunt striking weapon weighing about half a pound of hardened martensitic Stainless Steel.

 The Yoku, or side prongs are arguably the most recognized feature set of the Sai, and a significant effector in practical applications.
-Martial arts technique utilize the Yoku to offer opponent weapon control and highly effective pinch, hold, and puncture techniques.
+Martial art techniques utilize the Yoku to offer opponent weapon control and highly effective pinch, hold, and puncture techniques.